-Madam, during 1989-90 broad money supply recorded an increase of 1994 per cent compared with 18.1 per cent during the previous year.
+Madam, during 1989-90 broad money supply recorded an increase of 19.4 per cent compared with 18.1 per cent during the previous year.
 The net RBI credit to the Government recorded even higher increase of 20.4 per cent compared with 15.2 per cent during the previous year.
 Apart from higher growth rate of Broad Money Supply, high level of budget deficit has also contributed to the growth of liquidity.
-The budget deficit which was programmed at Rs.
+The budget deficit which was programmed ať Rs.
 7337 crores for the year 1989-90 is expected to have gone up to Rs.
 11750 crores.

-To check inflation Government has taken several steps: One, we are trying to maintain supplies of essential commodities through public distribution system; two, we ate trying to import wherever it is absolutely essential; three, we are trying to stick to strict mone-tary discipline, including monitoring of government expenditures and deficits and action against hoarders and black-marketeers.
+To check inflation Government has taken several steps: One, we are trying to maintain supplies of essential commodities through public distribution system: two. we are trying to import wherever it is absolutely essential; three, we are trying to stick to strict monetary discipline, including monitoring of government expenditures and deficits and action against hoarders and black-marketeers.
 Steps have also been taken to orient the monetary policy in the current year towards bringing about a sharp reduction in the pace of overall monetary expansion.
-On April 12 this year the credit policy for the first half of 1990-91 was announced.
-The statutory liquidity ratio is being raised from the present 38 per cent to 38.5 per cent of the demand and time liabilities of the banks with effect from September 1990.
+On April 12 this vear the credit policy for the first half of 1990-91 was announced.
+The statutory liquidity ratio is being raised from the present 38 per cent to 38.5 per cent of the time liabilities of demand and the banks with effect from September 1990.
 Further statutory liquidity ratio of 25 per cent in respect of Non-Resident and foreign currency is also being raised to 30 per cent effective from 28th July, 1990.
-Moreover, the RBI has raised the minimum margins on bank advanhigher than the production of 83.62 lakh tonnes in the corresponding period of the previous sugar year.
-For the month of May, 1990, a quota of 9.82 lakh tonnes has been released consisting of 6.50 lakh tonnes of free-sale and 3.32 lakh tonnes of levy sugar.
-This is higher than the quantity of 9.32 lakh tonnes released in April 1990.
+Moreover, the RBI has raised the minimum margins on bank advances against oilseeds and vegetable oils by 15 percentage points across the board with effect from May 1990.
+For the current year, 4, the budget deficit is programmed at Rs.
+7026 crores.
+In order to ensure that the budget deficit is actually contained at this level, the Government has decided to monitor and review budget deficits on a continuous basis and we shall keep the Parliament informed once in four months.
+It has also directed all the Departments to have a cut in avoidable non-plan expenditure.